LiveView API - mount

 webserver integrations automatically make session data available via the

-which can be useful if you need to use data from the user's session.
-Don't worry about params
+session which can be useful if you need to use data from the user's session.
+Don't worry about params for now.
+We'll

 cover that later.